shameeen/frontend-hiring-test-1/README.md

 The application can be built using any Frontend Framework/Library such as React, Angular, Vue.
 We do use React (especially Next.js) on most of our projects.

 For the purpose of this test, you can use Bootstrap, Material or Ant Design for the base design library.
-Copy Styling of different components such as buttons, lists, fields etc. from the assets in the `design-files` folder.
+Copy Styling of different components such as buttons, lists, fields etc. from the assets in the `/design-files` folder.

-_NB: You can also build your own components from scratch instead of using bootstrap._

 This application must:
 - Display a paginated list of calls that you’ll retrieve from the API.